Natural polynomials for Kerr quasi-normal modes: Select numerical results

 Since the imaginary part of $\psp$ is small, and the real part is close to $6$~(c.f. \ceqn{near-int}), it is reasonable to expect rough agreement between that \qnm{'s} radial eigenvalues, and the order-$6$ \cHp{'s} polynomial \textit{and} non-polynomial eigenvalues~(i.e. $\psp \approx 6$).
 In \fig{F5}, the radial eigenvalue distributions for four select \qnm{s} are shown.
-There, as $n$ increases, so does the approximately polynomial sector of the eigenvalue distribution.
-For the $n=6$ overtone, the order-$6$ \cHp{} eigenvalues have been added for comparison.
-In that case, it is clear that the qualitative features of the \qnm{} eigenvalue distribution are precisely captured by that of the \cHp{} eigenvalues.
-Further, it is clear that, for this case, the \qnm{} separation constant, $A_{226}$, is indeed well approximated by the dominant order-$6$ \cHp{} eigenvalue,
+There, as $n$ increases, so does the approximately polynomial sector of the eigenvalue distribution. \greenoff{The nearest \cHp{} eigenvalues have been added for comparison~(See \ceqn{near-int}).
+For all cases, the qualitative features of the \qnm{} eigenvalue distribution are captured by that of the \cHp{} eigenvalues.
+For example, the $n=6$ \qnm{} separation constant, $A_{226}$, is indeed well approximated by the dominant order-$6$ \cHp{} eigenvalue},